I'm a full time celebrant, trained and accredited by Humanists UK, the human rights charity.

-I'm a music addict, a festival goer, a film lover, a dog person, a cat sofa.
-I am a wife, a mum, a wildlife lover.
-I'm a housework disliker, a creator of stories, a holiday enthusiast, a RightMove obsesser, a hard worker, a story lover, an essay proof reader, a rule breaker, a GoT and Vikings fan, a disinterested cook, a would-be vegan, a cheese lover, a romantic, a party die-hard, and a lover of good friends and red wine!
+I'm a music addict, a festival goer, a lover of fun with friends, a film lover, a big dog person and a cat sofa.
+I am a wife, a mum, a wildlife lover and I spend too much time on social media.
+I'm a housework disliker, a holiday enthusiast (when I get time off!), a hard worker, a story lover, a rule breaker, a GoT fan, a disinterested cook.
+I'm mostly vegetarian (but I can't resist a chicken curry).
+I'm an incurable romantic, a party die-hard, and a lover of good friends and red wine!

 There are three things about being a celebrant that I love.
 No. 1 is meeting people and hearing their unique stories.
 No. 2 is crafting a bespoke ceremony script using all the information gathered in our meeting and delighting couples with a wedding ceremony script that is totally "them".
 No. 3 is delivering the ceremony on the day, seeing how everyone reacts to the love in the room, and keeping in contact with my couples afterwards because we've got a connection.

-I do believe in people and love (I've been married for 26 years now, and have two kids, a dog and two cats).
-Aside from planning, writing and delivering weddings, (my all time favourite thing) my husband and I run a small commercial photography and video agency.
-When I'm not writing or planning wedding ceremonies, and I'm not out walking Luna, I can either be found taking photos, interviewing people about corporate, charity or community work or editing photos or emotive video stories! (check out sirastudio if you're interested - and yes, sometimes we do ceremony and photography packages).
+I do believe in people and love (I've been married for 30 years this year, and have two kids, a dog and two cats).
+Aside from planning, writing and delivering weddings, (my all time favourite thing) I also write and conduct humanist funeral and celebration of life ceremonies (which I also love); and my husband and I still run a small commercial photography and video agency, which we've done together for the past 15 years.

 In no particular order, I've lived in Harrogate, London and Surrey.
 I've travelled enough of the world to open my eyes and my mind, but not enough to be totally satisfied.
 I'm still curious.
 I'm a believer in grabbing opportunities and experiences and celebrating the good things in life while I have the chance, and I'm a humanist with a sprinkling of artistic licence and magic!